Timely/.github/.github/ISSUE_TEMPLATE/timely-bug-report.md

 ---
-name: Timely - Bug Report
+name: Bug Report
 about: An aspect of Timely is not working the way it is designed/intended to function
 title: ""
 labels: "Type: Bug, Product: Timely"
-assignees: "nickhorrell, lisarost"
+assignees: "lisarost"
 ---

 ## Describe the bug